dotnet/designs/accepted/single-file/design.md

 ### New API

-We propose adding the following API to the .net core framework to facilitate operation of apps published as single-files
+In this section, we propose adding a few APIs to facilitate common operations on bundled-apps.
+This is only a draft of the proposed APIs.
+The actual shape of the APIs will be decided via API review process.

 #### Single-file?